-Leading self may be obvious, but it is far from easy.
+Leading self may be obvious, but it’s far from easy.
 We neglect it at our peril.

 The task of leading self is the task of a lifetime.
 Here are ten keys to self-leadership:

-2. Inner Life.
 Today, we are so consumed with daily obligations and distractions that we can lose ourselves in them.
 Our inner voice is drowned out by noise and shuffle.
-John W. Garden once wrote, “By midlife, most of us are accomplished fugitives from ourselves.”
+John W. Gardner once wrote, “By midlife, most of us are accomplished fugitives from ourselves.”
 We numb ourselves with compulsive smartphone use and binge-watching.
 In the process, we are rewiring our brains and sabotaging our ability to engage in deep reflection and work.
 Knowing ourselves means discovering our:

 Often, it takes time to discover these foundational elements.
 They become clearer over time if we “listen to our life,” as Parker Palmer encourages.
 We must build these essentials into our life and work.
 It helps to share them with loved ones about for input, support, connection, and follow-through.